Juan-LukeKlopper/learn-cosmwasm/Area-52/Lesson 1/Initial_dive_into_entry_points_and_Instantiate.md

 - `Env`, short for _environment_, provides information about the block and the transaction the message was executed in.

 - `MessageInfo` contains the sender's (that is, the caller of the contract method) address and funds sent along with the transaction.

+## <u>Storing State</u>

+While a smart contract can store information on the blockchain, that comes at a cost in the form of `gas and fees`, but this ability to store and compute on open data, that everybody can access, is what allows it to be decentralized.

+we create a `State` struct to store our basic information when the contract is initialized.
+This is typically done in a file named `state.rs` in your CosmWasm project.

+### Serialize and Deserialize

+We make use of the `Serde` framework to serialize and deserialize the Rust data structures.
+In our case, we need our upcoming `State` struct to store data in such a way that it's prepared for storing on the blockchain.

+`Serialize` and `Deserialize` From the Serde crate, are traits that need to be applied to the struct using the `derive` attribute.